-Governor Gary R. Herbert took office in 2009 and is one of the nation’s longest-serving governors.
+Governor Gary R. Herbert took office in 2009 and is currently the nation’s longest-serving governor.
 During his time in office, he has kept a resolute focus on economic development, improving Utah’s educational excellence, and working today to guarantee that Utah will continue to maintain its high quality of life far into the future.
 Under his leadership, Utah’s economy has risen to a position of national and international success.

 Governor Herbert was born and raised in Utah County, where he would eventually serve as a County Commissioner for 14 years.
 He attended Brigham Young University, served six years in the Utah National Guard (from 1970-1976), and started a successful real estate brokerage and development company, Herbert and Associates Incorporated.

 He served as the past president of the Utah Association of Realtors and the past president of the Utah Association of Counties.